b-lukaszuk/julia_luzne_zadanka/experiment1/contents/julia_first_encounter.md

 sc(s)
 ```

-First thing to notice, the functions name ends with `!` (exclamation mark).
+Notice, the functions name ends with `!` (exclamation mark).
 This is one of the Julia's conventions.
 In general, you should try to write a function that does not modify its arguments (it often causes errors in big programs).
 However, such modifications are sometimes useful, therefore Julia allows you to do so, but you should always be explicit about it.
 That is why it is customary to end the name of the function with `!` (exclamation mark draws attention).

-Notice that here `T` can still be any type, but we require `newElt` to be of the same type as the elements in `vect`.
-Additionally, we also signal the modification of the function's arguments by writing `replaceFirstElt!(vect::Vector{T}, newElt::T)` instead of `replaceFirstElt!(vect::Vector{T}, newElt::T)::T` (we removed the declaration of the returned type by the function, i.e. `)::T`).
-Additionally, although not required, we wrote `return nothing` to be even more open that the function does not return a value.
-Ok, let's see it in action.
+Additionally, observe that `T` can still be of any type, but we require `newElt` to be of the same type as the elements in `vect`.
+Moreover, since we modify the arguments we wrote `return nothing` and removed returned type after functions name [`) where T` instead of `)::T where T`].

+Let's see how the functions work.

 First `getFirstEltVer3`: